Wrapped Velas (WVLX) Market Cap Tops $50.22 Million

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-Wrapped Velas’ launch date was April 25th, 2019.
+Wrapped Velas’ genesis date was April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
 The official website for Wrapped Velas is velas.com.
+Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
 The official message board for Wrapped Velas is medium.com/velasblockchain.
-Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
 The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.

 Wrapped Velas Coin Trading

 It is usually not presently possible to buy alternative cryptocurrencies such as Wrapped Velas directly using US dollars.
-Investors seeking to acquire Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the aforementioned exchanges.
+Investors seeking to trade Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the exchanges listed above.

 Receive News & Updates for Wrapped Velas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Velas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.